 Key Points:

 * For non-Hague adoptions, use U.S. Citizenship and Immigration Services (USCIS) Forms I-600A (optional) and I-600.
-(Read
+(Read on for descriptions of both forms.)

 * Adopt or obtain legal custody of the child in his or her country of residence before filing the immigrant visa petition (Form I-600) with USCIS.